SixLabors/docs/articles/imagesharp/pbm.md

 - You need richer metadata, transparency, or modern delivery characteristics.

 For more compact or full-featured output, start with [PNG](png.md), [WebP](webp.md), or [QOI](qoi.md).

+## Practical Guidance

+- Use Netpbm formats for simple tooling, tests, and interchange workflows where readability matters.
+- Avoid them for public delivery or storage where compression, metadata, or alpha support matters.
+- Be explicit about plain versus binary encoding when files are consumed by external tools.
+- Prefer PNG when you need a simple lossless format with a much broader ecosystem.